-SA Objective Assessment of Effects Options 1 2 3 4 development in recognition of European Landscape Convention.
+SA Objective Assessment of Effects Opt ions 1 2 3 4 development in recognition of European Landscape Convention.
 Local Plan focuses housing development primarily within and around the main towns of Telford and Newport, which will help to reduce the significance of the effect to some extent; however, this is dependent on the precise location of development and sensitivity of receptors.
 While Local Plan policies are likely to provide suitable mitigation to address significant negative effects this assumption becomes more uncertain for the higher levels of proposed growth, in particular for Option 4.
 Given the mitigation that is likely to be provided through Local Plan policies and available at the project level it is assumed that there will not be any significant negative effects as a result of any of the Options.
 There is still the potential for minor long term residual negative effects on the landscape as a result of the level of development proposed through the Options.
 It is considered that there is less uncertainty with regard to the potential minor long term residual effects for Option4 given the higher level of growth.
 Policies NE2, 6 & 7 provide strong protection for landscape such that major significant effects will be mitigated.
-21. To enhance, conserve and protect buildings, sites, and the setting of historic assets to the urban environment as part of development projects. rotect environment; however, the significance of this effect is dependent on the precise -? -? -? - suitable mitigation provided through Draft Local Plan policies and available at the project level to address significant effects with the potential for residual minor short to long term negative effects.
-There is still an element of uncertainty until lower level assessments have been carried out; however, the Plan seeks to protect and enhance the Borough's heritage assets having regard to policies that provide mitigation measures 17 ; further mitigation is provided through Policies BE1-8 While it is recognised that impacts on landscape could have negative effects on the setting of heritage assets at this stage it is considered uncertain.
-While Local Plan policies are likely to provide suitable mitigation to address significant negative effects this assumption becomes more uncertain for the higher levels of proposed growth, in
+21. To enhance, conserve and protect buildings, sites, and the setting of historic assets to the urban environment as part of development projects.
+All the options have the potential for long term negative effects on the historic environment; however, the significance of this effect is dependent on the precise location of development and sensitivity of receptors.
+It is considered that there is suitable mitigation provided through Draft Local Plan policies and available at the project level to address significant effects with the potential for residual minor short to long term negative effects.
+There is still an element of uncertainty until lower level assessments have been carried out; however, the Plan seeks to protect and enhance the Borough's heritage assets having regard to policies that provide mitigation measures ; further mitigation is provided through Policies BE1-8 While it is recognised that impacts on landscape could have negative effects on the setting of heritage assets at this stage it is considered uncertain.
+While Local Plan policies are likely to provide suitable mitigation to address significant negative effects -? -? -? -

-17 Technical Paper Historic Environment (January 2016)
+&lt;sup>21 Technical Paper Historic Environment (January 2016)